adangkurnia/financial-tracker-dashboard/README.md

 # Data Cleaning
 After downloading dataset from Kaggle, I needed to clean the data in order to perform an Exploratory data analysis.
 Since the data contains small number of rows and columns, I only need to do data cleaning in Google Sheets.
-1. Firstly, I imported data to Google Sheets and validated every type of data then change into related data type.
+1. Firstly, import data to Google Sheets and validated every type of data then change into related data type.
 2. Checked if there is missing data.
-3. After that, I checked and droped if there is any duplicates data.
+3. After that, checked and droped if there is any duplicates data.
 4. Deleted column ‘Account Name’ since it won’t be used for this project

 # Exploratroy Data Analysis